 GDPR Article 28(2).
 ISO/IEC 42001:2023 Annex A.10.
 NIST AI RMF MAP-3.4.
 Colorado SB 26-189 §6-1-1702(1).

-No sub-processor list exists, or the sub-processor list contains no AI-related entries despite known AI integrations.
+No sub-processor list, or no AI-related entries despite known AI integrations.

 P2-04Data Retention for AI Systems8 pts